telerik/kendo-ui-builder/docs/components/index.md

 # Components Overview

-The components represent the widgets that will be rendered by the application.
+The components represent the widgets that will be rendered by the web application.

-They are part of the [Blank view]({% slug customviews_kuib %}) and you can add them to your project only when you work with that custom view.
+Components can only be added to and used in the [Blank view]({% slug customviews_kuib %}).
 The Builder supports two types of components&mdash;built-in and ready-to-use, and [custom]({% slug customcomp_kuib %}).
 The built-in components are either native Kendo UI components for Angular or integrated with AngularJS, or are generally inspired by the Kendo UI suites.

 <div class="container-fluid">
 <div class="row separator-bottom">